TotallyMehis/averko_cpp/README.md

 Input a math problem like `2 + 6 * 2` to get the result!

+Has an options menu that saves the selected options to a file called `options.file`.

 ## Building

 Requires Visual Studio.
 Version 2019 tested.